Latelaukki/distributed-systems-project/Naming_and_node_discovery.md

 # Node discovery techniques

 Gossip and broadcast.
 In gossiping, node asks for all other nodes for their local information.
-In broadcasting, one node shares its information to all other nodes.
+In broadcasting, one node shares its information with all other nodes.

 # Implementation within an example project if we can find open-source code?